Shivam-Katare/Shivam-Katare/README.md

   <ul>

 - 🧑 I'm a passionate web developer and DevOps enthusiast who loves to create and contribute to open-source projects.
-- 💼 I work as a Software Engineer at [Flagright](https://www.flagright.com/).
+- 💼 I work as a Frontend Developer at [Triallies](https://triallies.com/).
 - 🤝 I'm also a contributor at [ReactPlay](https://reactplay.io/), a playground for React developers.
 - 💻 I'm always eager to learn new things and improve my skills, so I'm currently exploring Next JS, Machine Learning, and other topics that interest me.
 - 📝 I also enjoy technical writing and sharing my knowledge with others through <a href="https://personal-portfolio-ebon-mu.vercel.app/blogs" target="_blank">blogs</a> and tutorials.